wdas03/climate-modelling/journal.md

 # March 21, 2025
 For reference, this paper provides a good amount of sources for data. https://www.sciencedirect.com/science/article/pii/S2666719324000244.
 We continue to work on data wrangling and alignment.

+# March 23, 2025
+Because the CONUS dataset is gigantic and my personal computer can't handle it, I decided to do some explorations of objective 1 (from abstract) and play around with some dummy data to predict wildfire spread.
+If this yields fruitful, I think we can continue to explore this route and see how simulations go.